marsdrums/test-tutorial/geom-thickness/index.md

 # Thickness

 A very common operation on a mesh is diplacing the triangles of which it is composed.
 Althoug not evident on a closed mesh, when displaced, the triangles look flat and volumeless.
-This custom geometry script takes a Jitter geometry and extrudes the triangles of which it is composed along the vertex normals.
+This patch uses a custom geometry script to account for that.

 ## Let's thicken them up